 - If the employee wants to make a deposit for post-1956/1976 military service, the agency retirement counselor will advise the employee on the amount and methods of payment; such deposits must be made prior to separation for retirement.

 Determine retirement eligibility date/how to maximize your annuity - To clarify retirement planning options, employees should request from their agency retirement counselor verification of the first date on which they will have met the age and service requirements for retirement, and at what point their annuity will be maximized, e.g., determine if you should wait until age 65 if you have less than 20 years of service, etc.

 Ensure agency retirement counselor has a copy of any divorce decree - Employees should send a copy of any divorce decrees and property settlement agreements to their agency retirement counselor to obtain a letter of determination of benefits.
 Waiting until retirement to send these documents could result in delay processing your annuity.

 Take the Retirement Planning Workshop - Employees who have not already done so should take the Retirement Planning Workshop (FSI course RV 101) to learn about annuity, financial and estate planning, and tax issues, and the possibilities for employment after you retire.
 Information on schedules and enrollment is available at http://tc.fsi.state.sbu on State's intranet or via internet at www.state.gov/m/fsi/tc.

 One Year before Retirement

 One year before the first date of eligibility for retirement, employees should review their retirement benefits and understand the advantages and disadvantages of various retirement dates.
-This can best be accomplished at a meeting with your agency retirement counselor.
-Employees should make an appointment at least several days in advance, and inform the counselor of your estimated date of retirement.
+This can best be accomplished at a meeting with your retirement counselor.
+To give the counselor time to prepare, employees can request an appointment at least several days in advance, and inform the counselor of your estimated date of retirement.